karubits/karubits.gitpages.io/_posts/2022-08-12-Yubikey-and-FIDO2-SSH.md

 # Set the PIN:
 ykman fido access change-pin
 ````
-Warning: Resetting the PIN will remove all FIDO2 credentials.
+> Resetting the PIN will remove all FIDO2 credentials.
+{: .prompt-danger }

 ```